Peromyscus: Lyme disease

 A 2008 study in British Columbia of 218 deer mice showed 30% (66) were seropositive for Borrelia burgdorferi, the agent of Lyme disease.

 Other diseases

-Ehrlichiosis and babesiosis are also carried by the deer mouse.
+Ehrlichiosis and babesiosis are also carried by deer mice.

 SARS-CoV-2 transmits efficiently in deer mice.

 Use as a laboratory animal

 While wild populations are sometimes studied, Peromyscus species are also easy to breed and keep in captivity, although they are more energetic and difficult to handle than the relatively more tame M. musculus.
 For certain studies, they are also favored over the laboratory mouse (M. musculus) and the laboratory rat (Rattus norvegicus).
 Apart from their importance in studying infectious diseases, Peromyscus species are useful for studying phylogeography, speciation, chromosomes, genetics, ecology, population genetics, conservation and evolution in general.
 They are also useful for researching repetitive-movement disorders.
 Their use in aging research is because Peromyscus spp., despite being of similar size to the standard laboratory mouse, have maximum lifespans of 5–7 years, compared to the 3-year maximum lifespan of ad libitum-fed laboratory strains or wild-caught M. musculus.

 The Peromyscus Genetic Stock Center at the University of South Carolina was established by Professor Wallace Dawson in 1985 to raise animals of the peromyscine species for research and educational use.
 This institute maintains populations of several different species (including Peromyscus californicus, Peromyscus maniculatus, Peromyscus melanophrys, Peromyscus eremicus, and Peromyscus aztecus).
 A variety of mutations affecting their behavior, biochemistry, and the color of their coats is exhibited in these genetic lines.

 An American scientist once asked, "How do you go out there and vaccinate a bunch of deer mice against Hantavirus by hand?"
 In 2017, Rocky Mountain Laboratories started a deer mouse (Peromyscus) colony.
 The BSL-4 laboratory had used deer mice as a model for research on self-spreading vaccines.
 SARS-CoV-2 transmits efficiently in deer mice.